f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-in-gcp-with-f5xc-bigip-connector/xc-console-demo-guide.rst

 Objective :
 -----------

-This guide will outline the steps for implementing F5 XC Bot Defense to protect your GCP Kubernetes workloads using our BIG-IP Connector.
-First we will be deploying our sample application into GCP GKS (Google Kubernetes Service).
-Then we will deploy into GCP and front-end this application with F5's BIG-IP virtual appliance configured with our XC Bot Defense Connector.
+This guide will outline the steps for implementing F5 XC Bot Defense to protect your GKE Kubernetes workloads in GCP using our BIG-IP Connector.
+First we will be deploying our sample application into GKE (Google Kubernetes Engine).
+Then we will front-end this application with F5's BIG-IP virtual appliance in GCP configured with our XC Bot Defense Connector.
 We'll leverage F5 XC to setup and download our Bot Defense Connector which will be deployed directly to the BIG-IP virtual appliance.
 This guide will outline the steps for implementing this infrastructure via Console Steps as well as Automated method using Terraform.